 Many coaches make a pitch that promises daily check-ins, Skype chats, and very consistent support.
 I, unfortunately, never had that experience.
 In most cases, I would wait several days for answers to questions, or follow up on the nutrition and exercise data I had submitted.
 Getting a "congratulations" or "great job" message two or three days after a workout doesn't have a very strong impact.

 On the plus side, I did eventually develop a plan that worked for me, and I saw great results.
 The best part about the online coaching experience was the knowledge I was able to walk away with.
 I learned how to eat the right foods for my body.
 I learned about proper portion sizes and developed an appropriate eating schedule.
 I learned many, many new exercises and how to use them most effectively.
-Everything I learned from my online health coaches is part of my daily life in some capacity.
+The knowledge I absorbed from my various online health coaches remains critical to my continued success with weight management today.

 Pros of Online Health Coaching

 - Flexibility & convenience.
 Essentially, you have a personal trainer in your pocket everywhere you go.
 Your trainer can help you figure out what to eat from a restaurant menu, make adjustments to your workout plan to accommodate for injuries, and provide accountability for your actions.
 You don't have to show up at a gym at a set time, and you don't have to miss a workout if you're traveling-- just ask your trainer to adjust your plan.